Why Connect to WiFi?

 - Switch to a Guest Network

 Most routers today offer a guest network option with a separate SSID WiFi Name.
 Some complex home systems that have a DLNA server in the network (even if wired), seem to cause connection problems with the Tesla and/or make the Tesla keep connecting and disconnecting.
 A guest network connection on a separate IP, without any DLNA servers, often makes it all work.

 Auto connects at one place, but not another place

 For example, it works at home, but will not auto-connect at your summer cabin.
 Check if both locations use the same WiFi SSID name.
 Only the details from one SSID name can be saved.
 If this is the case, change one of the WiFi SSID names so that they are not the same.

 There are hundreds of WiFi routers, but like most products, there is considerable variance in the quality of WiFi supported, features and price.
-We’ve compiled a list of highly-rated WiFi routers over a range of prices that could enhance your Wifi to your Tesla and other devices in your home.
+We’ve compiled a list of highly-rated WiFi routers over a range of prices that could enhance your WiFi to your Tesla and other devices in your home.
 All support dual-band 2.4 GHz and 5 GHz, have Gigabit Ethernet ports, and support the standards – 802.11 a/b/g/n/ac.
-Cost is the street price as of Jul-2019 and may change.
+Prices are the street price as of Jan-2023 and may change.

 MU-MIMO – allows multiple simultaneous communications on different channels.
 Especially desirable with 4K video and other devices on the WiFi network.

 Use an extender to provide more quality WiFi coverage in your house or garage.
-There are quite a few low-cost extenders in the $30-50 range, but most lack power and/or feature that you may want for other devices in your house.
-All those below support dual-band 2.4 GHz and 5 GHz, have one or more Ethernet ports, and support the standards – 802.11 a/b/g/n/ac.
-Cost is the street price as of Jul-2019 and may change.
+There are quite a few low-cost extenders in the $20-40 range, but most lack power and/or feature that you may want for other devices in your house.
+All those below support dual-band 2.4 GHz and 5 GHz and support the standards – 802.11 a/b/g/n/ac.
+Prices are the street price as of Jan-2023 and may change.